 The first rule of order is to take care of your obligations to avoid the stress of dealing with more burdens once you leave rehab.
 We recommend dealing with the following:

 This act means that employers have a duty of care for employees.
 It protects workers with medical conditions from unfair dismissal.
-And addiction is a medical condition, provided it’s diagnosed by a medical professional.
+And addiction is a medical condition, provided a medical professional diagnoses it.

 You may have to provide a doctor’s note detailing the reasons for your leave.
-And it might even result in sick pay for the duration of your stay.
+And it might even result in sick pay for your stay.

 Finally, and most importantly, spend as much time with your loved ones as possible.
 Although family can visit you during your stay, the rehab environment isn’t the same as being at home.
 Try to get some quality time with your family and friends!

-Try to do your favourite relaxing activities before entering rehab if you have time.
+If you have time, try to do your favourite relaxing activities before entering rehab.
 This possibility will depend on your situation and the severity of your addiction.
-But if you have a few days, take a bath or go to the cinema – whatever you enjoy doing by yourself!
+But if you have a few days, take a bath or go to the cinema – whatever you enjoy doing!

 What to Pack for Rehab